Michael J. Harris

 Michael is a contributing author of the Patent Litigation Strategies Handbook, Third Edition, and its yearly cumulative supplements.
 He also serves as an adjunct professor at Northwestern University School of Law in Chicago teaching a course on Patent Office Litigation.

-Michael has been recognized in the 2017 edition of BTI Client Service All-Stars for superior client service.
+Michael is recognized in Managing Intellectual Property‘s 2018 edition of IP Stars for his patent and trademark practice.
+Michael is also recognized in the 2018 edition of Legal 500 for his success in IPRs.
+He was recognized in the 2017 edition of BTI Client Service All-Stars for superior client service.
 He was nominated by a major manufacturing company, and is one of just 300 lawyers nationwide to receive the honor.
-Michael has also been recognized in the 2017 edition of Legal 500 for his success in post-grant proceedings.
-In each year from 2009 to 2017, Michael has been named an “Illinois Super Lawyers Rising Star” in the field of Intellectual Property Litigation.
+In each year from 2009 to 2017, Michael was named an “Illinois Super Lawyers Rising Star” in the field of Intellectual Property Litigation.
 Super Lawyers Rising Stars names the state’s top 2.5% of up-and-coming attorneys under the age of 40.

 Michael graduated, cum laude, from the University of Illinois College of Law.
 He served as the Internet Editor for The University of Illinois Journal of Law Technology & Policy.
 Prior to law school, Michael earned a B.S. in Electrical Engineering, summa cum laude, from Valparaiso University.
 He was an electrical engineer for the Illinois Commerce Commission, where he performed operational and financial analyses, policy development, and public safety and enforcement activities related to the electric utility industry.